 As a federal prosecutor and member of the Southern District of New York Securities and Commodities Fraud Task Force, Chris investigated and prosecuted a wide array of securities fraud offenses.
 Chris served as lead trial counsel in the insider trading trial of United States v.
 Doug Whitman, in which the founder of the Whitman Capital hedge fund was convicted of all insider trading counts after a multi-week trial.
 Chris also worked in the Southern District of New York Terrorism and International Narcotics Unit, where he served as lead counsel in several of the Office’s highest profile international criminal prosecutions.
 Chris’ noteworthy cases include the prosecution of an MIT-educated neuroscientist (nicknamed “Lady al Qaeda”) who was convicted after trial of attempted murder of federal officials in Afghanistan.
 Chris also prosecuted cases involving national security matters; sanctions and export control offenses; foreign terrorist organizations such as al Qaeda and al Shabaab; and cases involving foreign corruption.
 In addition, Chris has argued numerous cases before the United States Court of Appeals for the Second Circuit.

-In addition to his Government service with the Department of Justice, Mr. LaVigne clerked for the Honorable Kevin Thomas Duffy, United States District Judge for the Southern District of New York, and worked as an associate at the New York law firm Simpson Thacher & Bartlett where he focused on white collar criminal defense and securities litigation.
+Before joining the U.S. Attorney’s Office, Chris clerked for the Honorable Kevin Thomas Duffy, United States District Judge for the Southern District of New York, and worked as an associate at another New York law firm.